 A general view of a cavernous processing facility at Site 254 at the turn of the 21st century.
 The orbiter processing building, MIK OK, is on the foreground, and the assembly building for the Energia rocket, known as MIK RN and located at Site 112, is on the background, to the left.
 After a decade of economic troubles in the 1990s, the building did receive a fresh coat of blue paint, losing its apocalyptic look.

-As its number suggests, Site 254 is the newest facility of Baikonur cosmodrome.
-Located in the very center of Baikonur, the site also became the heart of the cosmodrome's manned space flight operations in the 21st century.
+As its number suggests, Site 254 is the newest facility of Baikonur Cosmodrome.
+Located in the very center of Baikonur, the site also became the heart of the cosmodrome's piloted space flight operations in the 21st century.

 The main building at Site 254 was built during the 1970s and 1980s, specifically for pre-flight processing of the Buran orbiter.
 The structure was made out of panels attached to a metal framework.
 Known as the Orbiter Assembly and Testing Facility, or MIK OK, the building is 222 meters long, 132 meters wide and 34 meters tall (107)*, covering an area of around 72,000 square meters.
 The building's main hallways are 48 meters wide and 30 meters tall.
 The facility was reportedly designed to handle three Buran orbiters simultaneously.
 (77) The main processing area is wrapped on three sides by a four-floor complex of test rooms with the total of 4,800 square meters of office space.